Lipen/discrete-math-course/typst/hw3.typ

   + $majority(X_1, X_2, X_3)$
     #footnote[
-      Majority function returns 1 iff more than half of its inputs are 1.
+      Majority function returns 1 iff at least 2 of its 3 inputs are 1.
     ]

   #colbreak()